YEEthanCC/AgentBuilder-EN/Knowledge_Base/Create_Knowledge_Base_&_Upload_Documents.md

 ## 1 Creating a Knowledge Base

-Click on Knowledge in the main navigation bar of Dify.
+Click on Knowledge in the main navigation bar of AgentBuilder.
 On this page, you can see your existing knowledge bases.
 Click **Create Knowledge** to enter the setup wizard:

 ![create_knowledge](/Knowledge_Base/images/create_knowledge.png)